Divine Prosperity: Heresy or What? #4:

 2. The good and faithful servants were those who invested the master’s money.
 The master expected an ROI (Return On Investment) from his servants.
 Within the Kingdom of God, that ROI is not money (after all, God doesn’t need any), but eternal souls.
 By the way, if investing and gaining wealth was inherently evil for Christians, this would have been brought forth in the parable and/or elsewhere because God will never establish us in wrongdoing.

 3. The amount of the master’s money entrusted to each servant was according to his individual ability.
 God doesn’t promise a steak on every plate and a Cadillac in every garage.
-Some folks simply have a knack for finances and they will naturally receive a greater return than those who are less skilled.
+Some folks simply have a knack for finances and they will naturally receive a greater return than those less skilled.
 Others have developed great faith in the area of finances, so as they obey God and implement His wisdom, they will have more than those who are just starting out on that same journey of faith.

 4. The wicked servant suffered from what would be termed in our times “class envy,” the root of socialism of which there is an epidemic in the Church today.
 Whether his bitterness and envy arose because he just naturally passive-aggressive or he was disgruntled because he was only entrusted with a single talent, Jesus doesn’t say.

-What the Lord did say was that wicked servant’s resentment caused him to just sit on his master’s funds, rather than investing them, and he literally caught hell for it.
+What the Lord did say was wicked servant’s resentment caused him to just sit on his master’s funds, rather than investing them; he literally caught hell for it.
 In light of my statement above concerning the Lord’s kind of ROI, a case could also be made that the wicked servant didn’t care the lost were going to hell who he could have otherwise helped win by giving to the Gospel.

 Selah!